The Big Float V

 With the Big Pipe project now complete, it’s expected that a CSO will occur only once every two summers (but very likely never again).
 You are more likely to see a whale swim up the Willamette than see a CSO in summer!
 Oregon DEQ states that when CSO conditions are not present, “the Willamette River is safe for swimming and other recreational uses.”

 Questions?
 Click on the link below for official explanations of Willamette River water quality from the Oregon Department of Environmental Quality (DEQ), City of Portland Bureau of Environmental Services and City of Portland Office of Healthy Working Rivers.
 Additionally visit the Bureau of Environmental Services Willamette River Water Quality Page to check in on weekly monitoring results at eight sites May-October.

 What’s the BIG idea?

-This fourth annual Willamette River event, benefitting the Human Access Project, is a celebration of our river – including the recreation it offers as well as the restoration it has undergone in recent years.
+This fifth annual Willamette River event, benefitting the Human Access Project, is a celebration of our river – including the recreation it offers as well as the restoration it has undergone in recent years.
 The idea is to enjoy the river and also inspire positive aspirations for the river’s protection and improvement.

 Contests, prizes and a parade